Sottile Theater: History

 The Theatre was built by Mr. Albert Sottile, President of Pastime Amusement Company.
 It was designed by nationally renowned architect C.K.
 Howell, who also built Charleston's Garden Theater in 1918.
 A building permit was pulled for a building costing $105,000 in late February or early March 1921, and construction began in 1922.
 It was originally named the Gloria Theater and opened its doors on August 20, 1927, showing Norma Shearer's After Midnight.
 With 2,000 seats, the theatre was the largest of its kind in the state of South Carolina.

 The Theatre served as both a vaudeville house and movie theatre and was designed as a smaller example of the great movie palaces of the era.
 The South Carolina premiere of Gone with the Wind, which highlighted the "charm and grace" of Charleston, took place at the Gloria Theater with members of the cast in attendance, including Charleston's own Alicia Rhett who portrayed India Wilkes in the film.

-The theater was reworked in 1966.

-The theater served primarily as a movie house until it closed its doors in 1975.
+The theater was reworked in 1966, but was not used as a theater in for several years.